SatyamSharmaind/Imarticus-Learning-Analysis/README.md

-# Imarticus-Learning-Analysis
+#Project Description

-This project focuses on analyzing Imarticus Learning data using Power BI to uncover valuable insights in the field of education and e-learning.
-The goal was to transform raw data into meaningful visualizations that help educators, management teams, and stakeholders make informed decisions.
+This project focuses on analyzing Imarticus Learning synthetic data from 2020 to 2024 using Power BI, transforming raw datasets into actionable insights.
+The goal was to explore trends in student enrollments, course popularity, performance metrics, and other key parameters over a five-year period.